-Each month, Dr. Levy answers a common question he has received from professionals, caregivers and parents during three decades of pioneering work on attachment theory, treatment and training.
-In April, he discussed the Seven Functions of Secure Attachment.
-This month, he explains the Dependency Paradox.
+Each month, Dr. Levy answers a common question he has received from professionals, caregivers and parents during nearly five decades of pioneering work on attachment theory, treatment and training.

 Q. What is the Dependency Paradox when we talk about adult relationships in attachment theory?